msped/projectparts/README.md

 In order to deploy to heroku I created a new app within Heroku on called projectparts choosing a region that I was in.
 For this project to work on Heroku it requires 'Heroku Postgres' and 'SendGrid' under resources / add-ons.

 Once the add-ons are up and running under the deploy tab I choose GitHub and connected to my repository.
-I choose to enable automatic deploys so that the site will update after each push to master.
+I chose to enable automatic deploys so that the site will update after each push to master.
 Below this section deploy the project from the master branch and wait for the build to complete.

 You can see the project hosted [here](https://projectparts.herokuapp.com/).